Mouawia12/erp-pos-main/README.md

 - New DB backup command and admin route: `php artisan db:backup` creates `storage/backups/db-backup-*.sql` (also accessible via `/admin/backup/database` for admin users).
 - Default invoice type can now be set at system level and overridden per branch or per user; forms and prints honor the resolved default (tax, simplified, non-tax).
 - Invoice terms templates: create/edit/delete reusable terms from `admin/invoice-terms` and inject them into system settings for printing on invoices.
+- A5 print option for sales/returns via `print-sales/{id}?format=a5` alongside existing A4 and POS thermal layouts.
+- Cost centers / representatives: sales, returns, POS, and purchases now allow selecting a representative per invoice and optionally using it as the cost center value.
 - Supplier invoice reference + attachment stored with purchase invoices.
 - Branch details (CR/tax/manager/email) added to branch screens and to invoice prints.